nkahrs/sc-quantizations/README.md

 _Quantizations 4_ involved playback of samples.
 Most samples ended up being created very tediously in Max/MSP.

 In `q5`,_Quantizations 5_ for two sixxen and live electronics is in progress, but the tools I'm using (though no sound files) are here.

-`cmp-412` contains short pieces written for Bob Morris' "Compositional Practices 1925-1955" course, which are fully electronic but all explore similar concerns to the _Quantizations_ pieces.